kexin-zhang/gmaps2geojson/README.md

 >>> writer.save("example.geojson")
 ```

--`query(src, dest, custom_label=None)`: Use the query function to get a list of coordinates -- derived from the first result on Google Maps between the provided source and destination.
+* `query(src, dest, custom_label=None)`: Use the query function to get a list of coordinates -- derived from the first result on Google Maps between the provided source and destination.
 Returns list of (latitude, longitude) coordinates
--`write(filename)`: Outputs geojson of all queried routes.
+* `write(filename)`: Outputs geojson of all queried routes.
 All routes have a `name` property in the format of `<src> to <dest>` unless a custom_label was specified when querying.

 See `example.py` and `example.geojson`.